-13.8.
-The ARC Conflict of Interest Policy is designed to ensure that all material personal interests are disclosed.
-As a result, conflicts of interest are identified and managed in a rigorous and transparent way to ensure the integrity, legitimacy, impartiality and fairness of this assessment process.
-Management of conflicts of interest in this way is designed to maintain public confidence in Our business processes.
+- 14.9 The ARC Conflict of Interest Policy is designed to ensure that all material personal interests are disclosed.
+Conflicts of interest are identified and managed in a rigorous and transparent way to ensure the integrity, legitimacy, impartiality and fairness of Our processes and to maintain public confidence in Our business processes. - 14.10 Any conflicts of interest could affect conduct of the selection processes and/or the performance of the grant.
+There may be a conflict of interest, or perceived conflict of interest, if the relevant ARC staff, an assessor, member of a committee or advisor and/or You or any of Your personnel: - a. has a professional, commercial or personal relationship with a party who is able to influence the application selection process, such as an Australian Government officer or SAC member; - has a relationship with, or interest in, an organisation, which is likely to interfere with or restrict the applicants from carrying out the proposed activities fairly and independently; or - c. has a relationship with, or interest in, an organisation from which they will receive personal gain because the organisation receives a grant under the NISDRG program. - 14.11 You will be asked to certify, as part of Your application, any perceived or existing conflicts of interests or that, to the best of Your knowledge, there is no conflict of interest.
+Each individual or organisation named in an application must declare any conflict of interest that exists or is likely to arise in relation to any aspect of the application or project to You at the date of submission. - 14.12 If a Conflict of Interest exists or arises, You must have documented processes in place for managing the Conflict of Interest for the duration of the project.
+Such processes must comply with the Australian Code for the Responsible Conduct of Research (2018), the ARC Conflict of Interest and Confidentiality Policy and any relevant successor documents.

-- 13.9.
-Any conflicts of interest could affect conduct of the selection processes and/or the performance of the grant.
-There may be a conflict of interest, or perceived conflict of interest, if the relevant staff, an assessor, member of a committee or advisor and/or You or any of Your personnel: - a. has a professional, commercial or personal relationship with a party who is able to influence the application selection process, such as an Australian Government officer or SAC member; - has a relationship with, or interest in, an organisation, which is likely to interfere with or restrict the applicants from carrying out the proposed activities fairly and independently; or - c. has a relationship with, or interest in, an organisation from which they will receive personal gain because the organisation receives a grant under the NISDRG. - 13.10.
-You will be asked to certify, as part of Your application, any perceived or existing conflicts of interests or that, to the best of Your knowledge, there is no conflict of interest.
-Each individual or organisation named in an application must declare any conflict of interest that exists or is likely to arise in relation to any aspect of the application or project to You at the date of submission. - 13.11.
-If a Conflict of Interest exists or arises, You must have documented processes in place for managing the Conflict of Interest for the duration of the project.
-Such processes must comply with the Australian Code for the Responsible Conduct of Research (2018) and any relevant successor documents. - 13.12.
-If You later identify that there is an actual, apparent, or potential conflict of interest or that one might arise in relation to an application, You must inform Us in writing immediately. - 13.13.
-We will handle any conflicts of interest as set out in Australian Government policies and procedures.
-Conflicts of interest for Australian Government staff will be handled as set out in the Australian Public Service Code of Conduct (Section 13(7)) of the Public Service Act 1999.
-Committee members and other officials must also declare any conflicts of interest. - 13.14.
-The ARC Conflict of Interest Policy is published on the ARC website.
+- 14.13 If You later identify that there is an actual, apparent, or potential Conflict of Interest or that one might arise in relation to an application, You must inform Us in writing immediately. - 14.14 We will handle any Conflicts of Interest as set out in Australian Government policies and procedures.
+Conflicts of interest for Australian Government staff will be managed as set out in the Australian Public Service Code of Conduct (Section 13(7)) of the Public Service Act 1999 Committee members and other officials must also declare any conflicts of interest. - 14.15 The ARC Conflict of Interest Policy is published on the ARC website.
 The process for implementing the policy is available on the ARC website.